jlchereau/support.kidoju.com/en/pages/roadmap.md

 ## 2018

 The following year, we plan to introduce paid subscriptions for premium services including private content, class management, work assignments and score analytics.
-Possibly, we will also plan to have paid premium content.
+Possibly, we are also considering paid premium content.